Ankit2580123/Most-Asked-Coding-Questions/README.md

 ## **Topics Covered**

 1. **Arrays**
-   - Example: Two Sum, Maximum Subarray
+   - Example: use arryas all builtin functions
 2. **Strings**
-   - Example: Longest Palindromic Substring, Anagram Problems
+   - Example: usestrings all builtin functions